shaunwong/tmbundles/README.md

 tmbundles
 =========

-A list of tmbundles I use in Textmate2 and chocolate.
+A list of tmbundles I use in Textmate2 and chocolatapp.